What is Identity Theft?

 Reports are up by over 400% since 2010 and it’s led to over $3.3 billion in losses.
 In the time it took you to read this page, there were ten new identity theft victims.

-Pick a plan, sign up, and let IDShield do the rest.
+Pick a plan, sign up, and let IDShield do what we do better than anyone else.

 Choose a plan that works for you